srinathguna/Day6app_ReactRouter/README.md

 Open http://localhost:3000 in your browser to see the app.

 # Demo
-You can see a live demo of the app here: https://srinathreactshoppingcart.netlify.app/
+You can see a live demo of the app here: https://srinathreactrouterapp.netlify.app/

 # Features
-1. Browse products and price range
+1. Browse blog card on topic wise.
-2. Add and remove products from the shopping cart
+2. Navigate to page to another page blog topic
-3. View the quantity of the items in your cart
+3. View the card of the items with image,heading and descrition
 4. Responsive and minimalist design